htw-imi-showtime/showtime-website/content/ws23/master/m1-SomethinAR/terminology.md

 +++

 {{<section title="Terminology">}}
 Even though we've spent a lot of time working with extended reality, we sometimes find ourselves questioning the precise terms used in this field.
-So, we decided to create a brief guide to some of the most frequently used terms in the world of XR:
+So, we thought it couldn't be different for you and decided to create a brief guide to some of the most frequently used terms in the world of XR:
 {{</section>}}

 {{<section title="Virtual Reality (VR)">}}